 1. Where can I find your books?

 At the present, I write historical romantic suspense.
+My books are dark, emotional, and gritty.
+There is usually sex, or at least sexual tension.
 The balance in my full length books so far is usually 60% romance and 40% suspense.
 As I write romance, there will always be a happily ever after (HEA) in my novels.
-The only exception to this is the prequel A Wayward Man, which was intended as a companion piece for my newsletter subscribers and therefore doesn’t have a HEA as that comes in A Dangerous Invitation.
+The only exception to this is the short story The Governess of Northridge, which was intended as a companion piece for my newsletter subscribers–it’s just something fun I worked up in the Gothic genre.

 3. Why do you write romance?